Since 1998 15,000+ Happy Guests Sherpa Owned & Operated Company

 * Trip elements may be adjusted on smaller group sizes.

-A custom Manaslu Circuit Trek is your personalized travel plan, tailored to your interests and requests.
-Imagine it, and we'll make it a reality!
-Just like a skilled tailor crafting a bespoke suit, your journey will fit you perfectly.
+A custom Manaslu Circuit Trek is your personal travel experience, thoughtfully designed around your interests and wishes.
+Dream it, and we’ll turn it into reality—just like a skilled tailor crafting a perfectly fitted suit, your journey will be made to suit you.

-As local Sherpa experts, we excel in creating unforgettable experiences for you and your specific group while accommodating your needs and budget.
-Contact our local experts to design your ideal vacation.
+As local Sherpa experts, we specialize in creating memorable experiences for you and your group, always respecting your needs and budget.
+Our team is here to help you plan a meaningful and well-balanced adventure.

-Every aspect of this itinerary can be adjusted to meet your requirements and budget, whether it's hotel accommodation, city tours, trek length, or dining preferences.
-Click the button below to request a personalized quote.
+Every part of the itinerary can be adjusted to match your preferences and budget, from hotels and city tours to trek duration and meals.
+Click the button below to request your personalized quote.

-Let us create the finest tailor-made program just for you.
+Let us create a carefully crafted, tailor-made program just for you.

 Everything was perfect, the Sherpa guides & porters were really helpful, loyal and always with a smile on their faces.